Thomas Wolfe: Posthumous works

-Wolfe saw less than half of his work published in his lifetime, there being much unpublished material remaining after his death.
-He was the first American writer to leave two complete, unpublished novels in the hands of his publisher at death.
-Two Wolfe novels, The Web and the Rock and You Can't Go Home Again, were edited posthumously by Edward Aswell of Harper & Brothers.
+Wolfe saw less than half of his work published in his lifetime.
+Two novels, The Web and the Rock and You Can't Go Home Again, were edited posthumously by Edward Aswell of Harper & Brothers.
 The novels were "two of the longest one-volume novels ever written" (nearly 700 pages each).
 In these novels, Wolfe changed the name of his autobiographical character from Eugene Gant to George Webber.

 O Lost, the original "author's cut" of Look Homeward, Angel, was reconstructed by F. Scott Fitzgerald scholar Matthew Bruccoli and published in 2000 on the centennial of Wolfe's birth.
 Bruccoli said that while Perkins was a talented editor, Look Homeward, Angel is inferior to the complete work of O Lost and that the publication of the complete novel "marks nothing less than the restoration of a masterpiece to the literary canon".